 Medical Interns in this project will be paired with a full-time Thai doctor and work five days a week (Mon – Fri) 8:00am – 4:00pm.
 In special cases interns may work on weekends and evenings.
 Interns will shadow the Thai doctor in their normal, daily routines and assist with professional responsibilities.

 No more than two interns at any one time will be paired with each full-time doctor.
-The amount of “on hands” involvement while interning will depend upon the intern’s experience, education, comfort level, the length of the internship and the consent of both the attending doctor and the hospital administration.
+The amount of “hands on” involvement while interning will depend upon the intern’s experience, education, comfort level, the length of the internship and the consent of both the attending doctor and the hospital administration.
 Interns who have completed course study and received their medical degree will be able to execute a more active role during their internships.

 All of the doctors participating in the internship program have a strong command of English, having not only studied it throughout their educations, but many also having attended multiple conferences and seminars in English.
 Numerous doctors have also had supplemental training within the United States and other western countries.